 Will the Pardee Library be open?

 For assistance by chat, email, or Zoom, please visit our Ask a Librarian: Business FAQs page.
-For information about services and resources available while we are physically closed, please see our Remote Teaching and Learning Guide and Library Resources and Services for Faculty.
+For information about services and resources available while we are physically closed, please see our Library Resources and Services for Faculty.

 Will Starbucks or Breadwinners be open?